microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 ## Steps in the Windows OS on the IoT Device

-The Windows IoT device hosting the Linux environment requires the Windows interop application binary, and must provide the Azure IoT Edge runtime in the Linux  with the private key, certificate chain and root CA certificate such that the IoT Edge Device can communicate with the downstream device (aka Windows application).
+The Windows IoT device hosting the Linux environment requires the Windows interop application binary, and must provide the Azure IoT Edge runtime in the Linux environment with the private key, certificate chain and root CA certificate such that the IoT Edge Device can communicate with the downstream device (aka Windows application).

 - Copy the output Windows sample application package built in the previous step in the Windows cloud VM to this Windows IoT device